Bigtoyka/Bigtoyka/README.md

 ###

-<h2 align="center">Data and Computer scientists</h2>
+<h2 align="center">Developer</h2>

 ###

-<h3 align="center">I want to become a Data and Computer scientists.
-I want to move forward in this field and then do cool and interesting projects.
-I am 25 years old, I am finishing the MAI.
+<h3 align="center">I want to become a Developer.
+I want to move forward in this field and then do cool and interesting projects.I am finishing the MAI.
 I know physics and mathematics.
 Sociable, friendly and kind.
 My dream is to work in IT</h3>

 ###

-<p align="left">🧠  I'm learning Data since and Python<br>🤝  I'm open to collaborating on different projects, who interest me<br>✉️  You can contact me at bigtoyka@yandex.ru</p>
+<p align="left">🧠  I'm learning Python, SQL, JAVA and more frameworks<br>🤝  I'm open to collaborating on different projects, who interest me<br>✉️  You can contact me at bigtoyka@yandex.ru</p>

 ###